Who can get Youth Allowance?

 Delays in your first payment may occur because:

-- you have not lived in Australia as a Permanent Resident for a total of two years
+- you have not lived in Australia as a Permanent Resident for a total of two years (please consult with Centrelink on your specific eligibility)

 - your course start date is after you lodge your claim (see www.humanservices.gov.au/ for other reasons for delays)